async-labs/builderbook/README.md

 - Click "Add Book".
 Enter details and select the Github repo you created.
 - Click "Save".

 When you add new .md files or update content, go to the `book-detail` page on your app and click `Sync with Github`.
-Note that all .md files in your Github repo _must_ have metadata in the format shown above.
+Note that all `.md` files in your Github repo _must_ have metadata in the format shown above.

+To make the content of a `.md` file _private_ (meaning a person must purchase the content to see it), change `isFree:true` to `excerpt:""`.
+Add some sample content between the quotes - this content is public and serves as a free preview.

 ## Deploy